365lyf/PCFControls/README.md

 # Tips for New Players

-After deployment, ensure you increment the version number of the solution otherwise the changes won't be reflected within Dynamics. e.g. version="0.0.1" becomes version="0.0.2" in your manifest file.
+* After deployment, ensure you increment the version number of the solution otherwise the changes won't be reflected within Dynamics. e.g. version="0.0.1" becomes version="0.0.2" in your manifest file.
   <control namespace="ControlsAndrewLy" constructor="CountDownTimer" version="0.0.2" display-name-key="Countdown Timer Control"
   description-key="A simple countdown timer, takes a date as an input" control-type="standard">

-Do not include an img/preview.png at this stage, it will fail deployment.
+* Do not include an img/preview.png at this stage, it will fail deployment.
 Bug noted.

+* To get the enable/disabled status of a control, this information is available from context.Mode.isControlDisabled.